Hermes: Messenger and guide

 The chief office of the god was as messenger.
-Explicitly, at least in sources of classical writings, of Euripides' Electra and Iphigenia in Aulis and in Epictetus' Discourses.
-Hermes (Diactoros, Angelos) the messenger, is in fact only seen in this role, for Zeus, from within the pages of the Odyssey.
+Explicitly, at least in sources of classical writings, of Euripides's Electra and Iphigenia in Aulis and in Epictetus's Discourses.
+Hermes (Diactorus, Angelos) the messenger, is in fact only seen in this role, for Zeus, from within the pages of the Odyssey.
 The messenger divine and herald of the Gods, he wears the gifts from his father, the petasos and talaria.